 - Sabbath Lunch

-Sabbath lunch is always special because church members often get to share a meal.
-They can bring it over to the church and share everything as potluck.
+Sabbath lunch can be special because church members often get to share a meal.
+They can bring it over to the church and share everything, potluck-style.

-In other cases, several families come together and go to one home for lunch.
+In other cases, several families come together at a friend’s home for lunch.
 Or a family invites students who are away from their families to enjoy a family meal with them.
-Or different groups in church, like youth, choir, or department share a meal and bond.
+Or different groups in church, like the youth group, young families, or retirees, etc., organize a meal for fellowship.

-Then after the meal, they can stay for fun family activities, go back to church, or just enjoy some time alone with God.
+Then after the meal, they can stay for fun family activities, or just enjoy some quiet time with God.

-Just like the rest of the Sabbath, the afternoon can be a very rich time to spend with God and the people who are most special to you.
+Just like the rest of the Sabbath, the afternoon can be a wonderful time to spend with God and the special people in your life.

-Here are several ways to enjoy the Sabbath while still keeping the Lord’s day holy.
+Here are several ways to continue enjoying the Sabbath.

-Some churches have afternoon programs on Sabbath.
-Programs like:
+Some churches have afternoon programs on Sabbath, such as: